-- Group Trainings/Workshops: We provide periodic group training experiences.
+- Lunch & Learns: We provide periodic group training experiences.
 In these sessions students are given specific learning strategies and tips suited to the specific module being referenced and the specific learning strengths of the student.

-- Test-taking strategies: Strategies to approach multiple choice test items and especially test items in USMLE format are discussed in Group Training and in Individual Advising.
+- Test-taking strategies: Strategies to approach multiple choice test items and especially test items in USMLE format are discussed in Individual Advising and Tutoring sessions.

-- Free learning resources are available to students of the SOM.
+- Free learning resources: There are many free resources available to students of the SOM.
 These include on-line and paper-based test banks, library links to multiple learning resources, access to Kaplan QBank and other resources.
 Peer tutoring is also a free resource for students and can be arranged as needed.

 Programs and Events

 - Lunch & Learns/Academic Success Topics: At key transitions during the curriculum, optional group sessions are offered.
 In these sessions, students are provided with specific tips and resources to improve academic performance in that phase of the curriculum, such as Fundamentals, organ modules and USMLE Step 1 exam preparation.